matthewcobb/techbikers/_rides/cognac-to-bordeaux.md

 ## The Requirements

-To join this trip, you must raise at least €500 for Room to Read, and pay a €500 participation fee (half the actual cost of the trip).
+To join us on this trip, you need to contribute 500 € for the participation fee (which is actually half of the cost of the trip, the other half being covered by our sponsors), and raise at least 500 € for  Room to Read.

 ***